ebi-ait/upload-service/upload-service.md

 3. In `main.tf` of the target environment, configure the `terraform` block to correctly refer to the S3 backend.
 Also ensure that the correct AWS profile is chosen.

+4. Create the S3 Bucket to be used by Terraform to store state.
+The name of the bucket must match the one specified in the `TF_STATE` variable of the corresponding `Makefile`.
+As this S3 Bucket will store sensitive data, it should be set with least allowable access privilege.

+    **Important**: Make sure that the `Makefile` variables are set to point to the correct S3 Bucket.

-4. Define variables for the Terraform build.
+5. Define variables for the Terraform build.
 Copy `_template/terraform.tfvars.example` to `terraform.tfvars.example`:

         cp ../terraform.tfvars.example terraform.tfvars